waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### EXP Mechanics Update (Turn 2063 - Route 22)
 - EXP.
 All seems to be active.
 After defeating a wild Mankey (Lv4) with PIP, SPARKY (Lv12, at cap) also received an 'gained EXP' message (21 EXP).
 PIP (Lv7) gained 21 EXP (287 -> 308).
-- **Hypothesis:** Pokémon at the level cap will still display an EXP gain message, but their actual EXP value will not change.
-Need to verify SPARKY's EXP value (should remain 1728) next time I check party stats to confirm this Hard Mode rule.
+- **CONFIRMED:** Pokémon at the level cap (SPARKY, Lv12) will display an EXP gain message (e.g., +21 EXP from Mankey, +16 EXP from Nidoran♀), but their actual EXP value does NOT change (remains 1728).
+This Hard Mode rule is verified.